lalwanigunjan/AdsTeam6Presentation/README.md

 # AdsTeam6Presentation

-This notebook is built on docker-stack data science notebook.
+This notebook is built on Jupyter Notebook Data Science Stack.
 Below is the command to get the docker-stack notebook.

 docker run -it --rm -p 8888:8888 jupyter/datascience-notebook start.sh jupyter lab